BabylonJS/BabylonNative/Documentation/BuildSystem.md

 ![VerticalDependencyManagement](Images/VerticalDependencyManagement.jpg)

-As illustrated in the diagram above, vertical dependency management can result in rather clunky and confusing repository structures that do not very well as the number of dependencies rises.
+As illustrated in the diagram above, vertical dependency management can result in rather clunky and confusing repository structures that do nots scale very well as the number of dependencies grows.
 More problematic, however, is the difficulty that arises if two or more "first tier" dependencies actually share a dependency of their own, or if they depend on each other.
 For example, consider what would happen if `Dependency A.1` and `Dependency B.1` were actually the same library.
-Because `Dependency A` and `Dependency B` were developed as independent standalone repositories, they each "bring along" their own copy of the shared dependency (and they even bring along different versions), causing that dependency to essentially be incorporated twice into `Root Project`, which will cause problems.
+Because `Dependency A` and `Dependency B` were developed as independent standalone repositories, they each "bring along" their own copy of the shared dependency (and might even bring along different versions), causing that dependency to essentially be incorporated twice into `Root Project`, which will cause problems.

 The Babylon Native build system's strategy of *lateral dependency management* was